thibautbenjamin/catt/README.md

                   (z : *) (g : y -> z) (g' : y -> z) (b : g -> g')
  	  : comp f g -> comp f' g' = comp [a] [b]
 ```
-The functorialisation also works recursively for terms.
-Given any term and a variable in that term of the same dimension than the term, catt can compute the functorialisation of the term with respect to this argument, which is again specified syntactically by square brackets in the applciation.
+The functorialisation also works recursively for arbitrary terms.
+Given any term and a variable in that term of the same dimension as the term, `catt` can compute the functorialisation of the term with respect to this argument, which is again specified syntactically by square brackets in the applciation.

-This is partially described in [this thesis](https://hal.science/tel-03106197), a more complete account is in preparation.
+This is partially described in [this thesis](https://hal.science/tel-03106197).
+A more complete account is in preparation.

-### naturality of the coherences and terms
+### Naturality of the coherences and terms
-Given a coherence or a term and an upwards closed subset of variables of codimension 1 in it, `catt` can compute the witness of naturality of this term with respect to that set of variables.
+Given a coherence or a term and an upwards closed subset of variables of codimension at most 1 in it, `catt` can compute the witness of naturality of this term with respect to that set of variables.
 This is again indicated with square bracket around the corresponding arguments of the applciation.
 In order to mark implicit arguements, we provide the construct `@`, which when given before a name indicates that the substitution in this case is explicit.
 This for instance lets us define the square composite as follows:
 ```
 let sqcomp (x : *) (y : *) (z : *) (x' : *) (y' : *) (z ' : *)
            (f : x -> y) (g : y -> z) (f' : x' -> y') (g' : y' -> z')